anagha-br/front-end-challenge-01/README.md

 When you complete all your tasks or your time reaches the end, please submit the following [completion form](https://forms.gle/MQxaFd1s2DS2qqiC8).
 We expect most candidates to not be able to complete all tasks, please submit your incomplete project if you have not completed in the allocated time.

-The time of the submission for both form (start and end) is stored to be able to
+The time of the submission for both form (start and end) is stored.

 We recommend you ensure the project is deploying correctly from the start, as that will be required for the submission.